apache/hawq-docs/overview/HAWQArchitecture.md

 ## HAWQ Fault Tolerance Service <a id="topic_dcs_rjm_g5"></a>

 The HAWQ fault tolerance service \(FTS\) is responsible for detecting segment failures and accepting heartbeats from segments.

+See [Understanding the Fault Tolerance Service](/20/admin/FaultTolerance.html) for more information on this service.

 ## HAWQ Dispatcher <a id="topic_jtc_nkm_g5"></a>